Yoga For Students (Fun Yoga For Students During Exams)

 Yoga Inversions Poses For Students:

-Most kids enjoy doing inversions like Sirsasana, as it calms them down by reducing the tempo of your breathing, and sends blood to the shoulders, neck and brain, areas that you should be relaxing.
+Most kids enjoy doing inversions like Sirsasana, as it calms them down by reducing the tempo of your breathing, and sends blood to the shoulders, neck, and brain, areas where you should be relaxing.

 Sirsasana (Head Stand):